All Episodes

 And so we would not have to worry about boots.

-Well wait, wait, wait a way, wait a minute.
+Well, wait, a minute, wait a minute.

-The war in Iraq that is toppling the the Saddam Hussein regime was the most brilliantly fought war in humankind.
+The war in Iraq that is toppling the Saddam Hussein regime was the most brilliantly fought war in humankind.

 Now, there have all kinds of occupation problems because we did not handle the occupation correctly.

-That is, we completely demoralized Germany and Japan and they had no will to resist.
+That is, we completely demoralized Germany and Japan, and they had no will to resist.

-You still haven't told me though how we can be strong if we don't manufacture.
+You still haven't told me, though, how we can be strong if we don't manufacture.

 Well, we can be strong by being rich.